mongodb-university/realm-template-apps/other/edge-server/client/README.md

 App ID.

 > **NOTE:** The `client_app_id` is your App Services App ID.
 You will need it later steps.

+While Edge Server is in Private Preview, the `frontends` directory listed in the blob does not apply to this template.
+You can only get the Edge Server client from this GitHub repository: https://github.com/mongodb/template-app-edge-server/

+Additionally, the "View directions on how to run the template app:" text does not contain information about running the Edge Server template.
+You can view the Edge Server client README - this document you're currently viewing - for those details.

 ## Enable Edge Server for your App